Mount Edziza volcanic complex: Hazards and monitoring

 Natural Resources Canada considers the MEVC a high threat volcanic complex because it has had the highest eruption rate in Canada throughout the Holocene.
 However, its extremely remote location makes it less hazardous than volcanoes in southwestern British Columbia.
 MEVC trachyte and rhyolite have silica-rich compositions that are comparable to those associated with the most powerful eruptions around the world; parts of northwestern Canada could be affected by an ash column if an explosive eruption were to happen at the MEVC.
 Ash columns can drift for thousands of kilometres downwind and often become increasingly spread out over a larger area with increasing distance from an erupting vent.
-The MEVC lies under a major air route from Vancouver, British Columbia to Whitehorse, Yukon, suggesting the volcanic complex poses a potential threat to air traffic.
+The MEVC lies under a major air route from Vancouver, British Columbia to Whitehorse, Yukon, suggesting that the volcanic complex poses a potential threat to air traffic.
 Volcanic ash reduces visibility and can cause jet engine failure, as well as damage to other aircraft systems.
 Lava flows are also a potential hazard as they have formerly dammed the Klastline and Stikine rivers, the latter of which contains a major salmon fishery.
 Another potential hazard at the MEVC is the ignition of wildfires by eruptions as the surrounding area has vegetation.
 An eruption under the ice cap would possibly produce floods or lahars that could flow into the Stikine or Iskut rivers, potentially destroying salmon runs and threatening river bank villages.

 Like other volcanic complexes in Canada, the MEVC is not monitored closely enough by the Geological Survey of Canada to ascertain its activity level.
 The Canadian National Seismograph Network has been established to monitor earthquakes throughout Canada, but it is too far away to provide an accurate indication of activity under the complex.
 It may sense an increase in seismic activity if the MEVC becomes highly restless, but this may only provide a warning for a large eruption; the system might detect activity only once the complex has started erupting.
 If the MEVC were to erupt, mechanisms exist to orchestrate relief efforts.
 The Interagency Volcanic Event Notification Plan was created to outline the notification procedure of some of the main agencies that would respond to an erupting volcano in Canada, an eruption close to the Canada–United States border or any eruption that would affect Canada.